jensendw/chronos-dd-events/README.md

-# Chronos Datadog Event Pusher
+# Mesos Datadog Event Pusher

 ## Overview
-The chronos datadog event pusher service grabs the health status of your chronos tasks and emits the status as an event to datadog.
+The mesos datadog event pusher service grabs the health status of tasks in various frameworks and emits the status as an event to datadog.
 Your users can then setup alerts and/or subscribe to the status of their services using datadog.

 ## Setup